 We are the resource that communities, institutions, and businesses turn to for forward-thinking solutions to their everyday challenges.
 Efficient wastewater treatment, managed stormwater programs, clean water supplies, integrated electrical and mechanical systems, implemented plans, and preserved historical structures.
 We are an extension of their operations assisting in the maintenance of their systems, integration of the infrastructure, and development of new structures, additions, and retrofits.

-SPOTTLIGHT on Engineering
+SPOTTLIGHT on Electrical Safety

 The headquarters of Spotts, Stevens and McCoy at 1047 North Park Road in Wyomissing, is expected to be the new home of the First Presbyterian Church in Reading.
 The church, founded in 1814, plans to lease space to SSM after purchasing the building from the consulting firm.